yuliu616/people-service/README.md

 > code name: `people-service`.

-A mirco-service for managing people info.
+A micro-service for managing people info.

 ## Framework used